-Applications for the 2020/21 academic year will open in late summer (June/July) 2019, with a closing date of midnight on Wednesday 5 February 2020.
+Applications for the 2020/21 academic year will open in summer (June/July) 2019, with a closing date of midnight on Wednesday 5 February 2020.
 Please check back for further updates at that time.

 In particular, please note that:

-- We do not give awards to first year undergraduates.
+- We do not give awards for the first year of undergraduate study.

 - The criteria that applicants must be "training or studying for a career where women are under-represented in the field or profession" is strictly applied.
 You must provide evidence to support your case.

 If you have any further question please email HildaMartindaleTrust@royalholloway.ac.uk.
 Completed Word versions of the application form can also be submitted to this email address.